This is a supplement to the main Wood Decay page.

 Stem Decays

-Some important decays of stems of living treesFungus | Decay type | Name of decay, disease, or common name of fungus | Common hosts | Comments |
+Some important decays of stems of living treesFungus | Names | Decay type | Common hosts | Comments |

 ---|---|---|---|---|

-Dichomitus squalens | white pocket rot (often indistinct pockets) | (disease) red ray rot | Pinus ponderosa | = Polyporus anceps; enters branch stubs; decays heartwood in radial streaks; FIDL; Rocky Mountain Region Field Guide Entry |
+Dichomitus squalens | (disease) red ray rot | white pocket rot (often indistinct pockets) | Pinus ponderosa | = Polyporus anceps; enters branch stubs; decays heartwood in radial streaks; FIDL; Rocky Mountain Region Field Guide Entry |

-Echinodontium tinctorium | white rot | (fungus) Indian paint fungus; (disease) rust-red stringy rot | many non-pine conifers | enters branch stubs, dead twigs; one conk represents very extensive decay |
+Echinodontium tinctorium | (fungus) Indian paint fungus; (disease) rust-red stringy rot | white rot | many non-pine conifers | enters branch stubs, dead twigs; one conk represents very extensive decay |

-Fomitopsis officinalis | brown rot | (fungus) quinine fungus | was once a major source of medicinal quinine | |
+Fomitopsis officinalis | (fungus) quinine fungus | brown rot | was once a major source of medicinal quinine | |

 Inonotus glomeratus | white rot | Acer spp. (maples), Fagus grandifolia (American beech) | small "clinker conks" (not the actual fruiting) in stubs that won't heal | |

-Inonotus obliquus | white rot | (fungus) clinker conk; cinder conk | Betula spp. (birches) | large "clinker conks" are sterile; real conks appear after tree dies |
+Inonotus obliquus | (fungus) clinker conk; cinder conk | white rot | Betula spp. (birches) | large "clinker conks" are sterile; real conks appear after tree dies |

-Phellinus igniarius | white rot | (fungus) false tinder fungus; (disease) white trunk rot | many hardwoods | very common and important in eastern North America and Europe |
+Phellinus igniarius | (fungus) false tinder fungus; (disease) white trunk rot | white rot | many hardwoods | very common and important in eastern North America and Europe |

-Phellinus tremulae | white rot | white trunk rot | aspens (Populus spp.) | very similar to Phellinus igniarius; FIDL |
+Phellinus tremulae | (disease) white trunk rot | white rot | aspens (Populus spp.) | very similar to Phellinus igniarius; FIDL |

-Porodaedalea pini | white pocket rot | (disease) red ring rot | many conifers | punk knots |
+Porodaedalea pini | (disease) red ring rot | white pocket rot | many conifers | punk knots |

 Stem decays of spruce and fir in the Rocky Mountains | FIDL | |||